-Now, let’s see in more detail where tap water in the United States, Canada, and Australia comes from and the most prevalent contaminants that are often found in them.
+Let’s explore where tap water in the United States, Canada, and Australia comes from, the common contaminants found in it, and more.

 Where Does Tap Water Come From?

 Surface water refers to streams, rivers, lakes, and other natural sources.
 It’s essentially any body of water that is visible to you.
-Precipitation and run-off are the two major suppliers to surface water.
+Precipitation and run-off are the two major suppliers of surface water.

 To reach groundwater, municipalities and private water suppliers have to drill big wells.
 Individuals, for the most part, are required to hire contractors to drill into the ground to create a well.